Code-Institute-Submissions/tubaman48-CI-MS3-concert-programme-builder/README.md

 >
 >      * IP: 0.0.0.0
 >      * PORT: 5000
->      * SECRET_KEY: (This is a secret password that must be very secure - recommend selecting a "Fort Knox Password" at https://randomkeygen.com/)
+>      * MS3_SECRET_KEY: (This is a secret password that must be very secure - recommend selecting a "Fort Knox Password" at https://randomkeygen.com/)
 >      * MONGO_DBNAME: (enter the database name that you are connecting to - in this case *programme_builder* )
 >      * MONGO_URI: (enter your mongo uri.
 This is found by going to clusters> connect> connect to your application and entering your passwords and dbname within the link)
 >